How to Sell Inherited Land in Texas

 Tax on inherited property in Texas

 Landowners often wonder how inherited property is taxed.
 Fortunately, there is no inheritance tax in Texas.
-There is a federal estate tax, but this is only triggered for inheritance over $12.06 million as of 2022.
+There is a federal estate tax, but this is only triggered for inheritance worth several million dollars.

 You may also owe federal capital gains tax if you wait to sell the property.
 A capital gain is when you sell real property for more than its tax basis.
 When you inherit real estate, the property’s tax basis readjusts to fair market value.
 That means that if you sold the property right away, you wouldn’t owe capital gains tax.